 However, the $N$-qubit state obtained by measuring this graph state is not the same as the output state $|\psi_{out}\rangle=R_{Z^{\otimes N}}(\theta)|\psi_{in}\rangle$.
 This is because we still need to deal with the by-product operators generated during evolution.
 The actual graph state evolution equation considering the by-product operators is

 where $U_{Z^{\otimes N}}(\theta)$ represents the evolution of measuring the ancillary qubit $a$, $m_{a}$ is the measurement outcome, $Z^{\otimes N}$ is the production of by-product operators \cite{Hybrid-quantum-computation}.
+There are two possible measurement outcomes, $m_{a}=0$ and $m_{a}=1$.
+The correction is only required when $m_{a}=1$.
 When $m_{a}=0$, $Z^{\otimes N}$ will degenerate into the identity operator $I$.
 This demonstrates that the correction should be adjusted according to specific measurement results.
-Refer to Appendix~\ref{appendix:A} for more details.
+Refer to~\ref{appendix:A} for more details.

 In addition, two other types of multi-qubit rotation gates are also common in quantum many-body systems:

 where $n=N-2$, and the subscript of the Pauli operator indicates the $i^{th}$ qubit associated with multi-qubit rotation operations.